 Q: At almost every morning meeting in my new job, someone uses the word “concept” as a verb meaning to conceive.
 When a colleague begins a sentence by saying “I concepted a storyline,” it’s like nails on a chalkboard.
 Is this another example of the lazy “verbification” of nouns?

-A: The verbing of nouns isn’t necessarily lazy, and it’s a long and honored tradition in English.
+A: The verbing of nouns isn’t necessarily lazy; it’s a long and honored tradition in English.
 However, some instances are more welcome than others.
-The use of “concept” as a verb strikes me as one of the unwelcome ones!
+The use of “concept” as a verb strikes us as one of the more awkward ones.

 What’s wrong with “conceive” or “imagine” or “create” or “devise” or “fancy” or whatever?
-We have many, many perfectly acceptable ways of saying this without dreaming up a verbal uggie like “concept.”
+We have many, many perfectly acceptable ways of saying this without resorting to “concept.”

-I wrote a blog item about this two years ago, but a little googling suggests that quite a few other people, especially in the advertising industry, disagree with me and like the concept.
+We wrote a blog item about this two years ago, but a little googling suggests that quite a few other people, especially in the advertising industry, disagree with us and like the concept.